Internet-Draft OpenPGP Key Replacement October 2024

 5.2.
 Without a Key Equivalence Binding

-The Replacement Key Subpacket MUST NOT be treated as a Web of Trust certification over either the current or Replacement Key.
-In the absence of a Key Equivalence Binding, a receiving implementation SHOULD validate the Replacement Key as they would any other TPK.
-If the Replacement Key is supported, and validates successfully, it SHOULD be preferred over the current key when determining which TPK to use for correspondence.
+The Replacement Key subpacket MUST NOT be treated as a Web of Trust certification over either the current or replacement primary key.
+In the absence of a Key Equivalence Binding, a receiving implementation SHOULD validate the replacement certificate as they would any other.
+If the replacement certificate is supported, and validates successfully, it SHOULD be preferred over the current certificate when determining which one to use for correspondence.

-It is also suggested that the key owner asks the third parties who certified their Original Key to certify the Replacement Key.
-Distribution of the Replacement Key over a trusted mechanism (such as WKD) MAY also be used to confer legitimacy.
+It is also suggested that the key owner asks the third parties who certified their original primary key to certify the replacement primary key.
+Distribution of the replacement certificate over a trusted mechanism (such as WKD) MAY also be used to confer legitimacy.

-The Replacement Key Subpacket is only meaningful on a primary key revocation or direct signature, and MUST NOT appear elsewhere.
-A replacement subkey can be directly added by the key owner with no need for the indirection provided by this subpacket.
-The Replacement Key Subpacket MUST be placed in the hashed subpackets area of the signature to prevent a possible key substitution attack.
-If the Replacement Key Subpacket was allowed in the unhashed subpackets area, an attacker could add a bogus Replacement Key Subpacket to an existing signature.
+The Replacement Key subpacket is only meaningful on a primary key revocation or direct key signature, and MUST NOT appear elsewhere.
+The Replacement Key subpacket MUST be placed in the hashed subpackets area of the signature to prevent a possible key substitution attack.
+If the Replacement Key subpacket was allowed in the unhashed subpackets area, an attacker could add a bogus Replacement Key subpacket to an existing signature.

 A Key Equivalence Binding requires the active consent of both primary key owners.
 This is to prevent one key owner from unilaterally claiming signatures made by the other key owner, using the same argument that motivates the embedded Primary Key Binding signature in a signing-capable subkey's binding signature.